springfall2008/batpred/README.md

     - Have you tuned the metric_min_improvement, best_soc_min and best_soc_keep settings?
     - Do you have predicted car charging during the time period?
     - You can also tune load_scaling and pv_scaling to adjust predictions up and down a bit
+    - Maybe your historical data includes car charging, you might want to filter this out using car_charging_hold (see below)
   - Why didn't the slot actually get configured?
      - make sure set_charge_window and set_soc_enable is turned out
   - If you are still having trouble feel free to raise a ticket for support to post on the GivTCP facebook group.